lnahrf/steel_rods/cloyyi4uq000209joda6u74fb.md

 What is a state manager exactly?
 A state manager is a smart module that is capable of retaining session data (of an application or web application) and reacting to changes in the data.

 Are you a web developer?
-Ever used libraries such as Redux, Mobx or Zustand?
+Ever used libraries such as Redux, Mobx, or Zustand?
 Congratulations!
 You have used a state manager.

 I remember my first days trying to set up (the old) Redux for React.
 I get PTSD just thinking about all the unnecessary complications - dispatchers, reducers, middleware!
 I just wanted to declare some variables, *please make it stop*.